cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

-In a **bi-partite graph**, every vertex belongs to one of two groups.
-Every vertex in the first group is connected to one or more vertices in the second group.
-This illustration shows the **complete** version of a bi-partite graph.
-So each vertex is connected to every other vertex in the other group.
+In a **bi-partite graph**, every vertex belongs to one of
+two groups.
+Each vertex in the first group is connected to
+one or more vertices in the second group.

+The next figure shows the **complete** version of a
+bi-partite graph.
+So each vertex is connected to every other
+vertex in the other group.

 ```@example graphsection
 N = 10